OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Car Insurance EstimatorHealth Insurance Estimator

-India has over 200 million registered two-wheelers, making it the largest two-wheeler market in the world.
-Yet insurance penetration for two-wheelers remains surprisingly low.
-According to IRDAI data, less than 50% of two-wheelers on Indian roads have active insurance.
-This is partly because the annual premium for a two-wheeler is relatively low (often 2,000-5,000), but the consequences of riding uninsured can be financially devastating.
-Understanding how two-wheeler insurance works helps you make better coverage decisions.
+India is the world's largest two-wheeler market, with over 200 million registered motorcycles and scooters on its roads.
+Yet insurance penetration remains alarmingly low — IRDAI data suggests less than 50% of two-wheelers on Indian roads have active insurance at any given time.
+This gap exists partly because annual two-wheeler insurance premiums are relatively modest (often Rs 2,000-6,000 for a standard commuter bike), but the financial consequences of riding uninsured — particularly for third-party liability — can be catastrophic.
+Understanding how two-wheeler insurance is priced and structured helps you make smarter coverage decisions.

 Frequently Asked Questions